 When most batters hit a ball that clears the fence, they take the time to soak in the adulation of the crowd (or boos, if on the road).
 It's a time to relax, clear your mind and just slowly trot around the bases.
-Not for Adam Rosales.
-He treats it like a time trial for the Olympic track and field team.
+Not for

 Perhaps most shocking, he wasn't even going for the record.
 "What?
 I thought I was getting older," the infielder told MLB.com's Jane Lee.
 "I guess I'm speeding up."

 Somehow, he even managed to give a high-five to third-base coach Chip Hale as he rounded the bag.

 What did Rosales tell Hale as he rounded the bases?
 "I told him, 'Get out of my way!'"